 IDEAL Consortium was founded as Project IDEAL in 2002 by Dr. Jere Johnston as a consortium of states interested in developing distance education programs to meet the needs of adults for whom classroom options were either not available or not a good fit.
 Under Dr. Johnston’s leadership, collaborative research and program development facilitated by Project IDEAL demonstrated that distance education was a viable option for many adult learners.
 As a voice for member states, the Consortium has shaped distance education policy at the state and national levels and has provided professional development expertise for practitioners nationwide.

-The EdTech Center has hosted what we now call IDEAL Consortium since the fall of 2015.
-We engage in this work mindful of the foundation on which it rests—the collaborative leadership and expertise of Dr. Jere Johnson and the early members of Project IDEAL.
-Under Dr. Johnston’s stewardship, the Handbook evolved through several editions, each time incorporating the lessons learned in the years following each publication.
+Since 2015, The EdTech Center@World Education has hosted what we now call IDEAL Consortium.
+Initially led by Dr. Jen Vanek (who now co-leads it with World Education’s Jamie Harris and Destiny Simpson from Tuscarora Intermediate Unit 11/Open Doors Learning and Design), we engage in this work mindful of the foundation on which it rests—the collaborative leadership and expertise of Dr. Jere Johnston and the early members of Project IDEAL.
+Under Dr. Johnston’s stewardship, the Handbook evolved through several editions, each time incorporating the lessons learned since the previous publication.

-After the transition of the Consortium to World Education, the fifth edition, published in 2015, added substantial updates based on experiences in the field since 2008, particularly the expansion of blended learning programs and program changes required by the Workforce Innovation and Opportunity Act (WIOA).
+After the transition of the IDEAL Consortium to World Education, the fifth edition, published in 2015, added substantial updates based on experiences in the field since 2008, particularly the expansion of blended learning programs and program changes required by the Workforce Innovation and Opportunity Act (WIOA).
 The sixth edition (2018) provided key updates gathered over two years of watching the Handbook in use.
-This seventh edition includes updates deemed necessary after practitioners across the United States were faced with rapid scaling up of distance education during the early days of the COVID-19 pandemic.
-Though it was a stressful transition, we note that it spurred innovation that has moved the needle on more equitable access to technology-rich instruction.
+The seventh edition (2020) included updates deemed necessary after practitioners across the United States were faced with rapid scaling up of distance education during the early days of the COVID-19 pandemic.
+Though the transition was stressful, it spurred innovation that has moved the needle on more equitable access to technology-rich instruction.